Best render APIs and visual testing platforms compared

-Screenshot platform and API for developers
+Visual testing platform and render API for developers

 Platform plus API